prathikmr7/KubernetesDocs/Kubernetes Deep Dive: Objects & Operations.md

 Pods handle application instances.
 If traffic increases, you need to increase the number of Pods to handle the load; otherwise, a single Pod might get killed.

-The `kube-proxy` component is responsible for distributing traffic equally among Pods.To have multiple Pods with the same configuration, you enable `REPLICAS` using a `ReplicaSet`. [cite: 139, 214]
+The `kube-proxy` component is responsible for distributing traffic equally among Pods.To have multiple Pods with the same configuration, you enable `REPLICAS` using a `ReplicaSet`.

 Official Kubernetes ReplicaSet documentation: [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)